goelshipra/HelloWorld/README.md

 Installed Jenkins plugin for Github Pull Request Builder Testing build and deploy trigger
 Testing the build and deploy trigger for zip
+Testing the build in jenkins and upload zip to octopus